Code of Conduct

 Engaging business partners for private purposes

-Employees may only engage a business partner of the Lapp Group for private purposes with the prior written consent of the respective local subsidiary or regional holding company if their work entails direct involvement in the awarding or settlement of orders, and there is consequently a potential for a conflict of interest.
+Employees may only engage a business partner of the LAPP for private purposes with the prior written consent of the respective local subsidiary or regional holding company if their work entails direct involvement in the awarding or settlement of orders, and there is consequently a potential for a conflict of interest.
 This provision does not apply to goods and services that are generally available.

 4. Dealing with Information

 All of our records, reports and statements must be accurate and truthful.
 The generally accepted accounting principles should be adhered to; in accordance with these, data and other records must be complete, correct, timely, and organised.
-The creation of records, files and the like, for which confidential information belonging to the company is used, is permitted only if this directly serves the interests of the Lapp Group and all data protection standards are complied with.
+The creation of records, files and the like, for which confidential information belonging to the company is used, is permitted only if this directly serves the interests of the LAPP and all data protection standards are complied with.